MailTape/MailTape-v1/_posts/2022-12-18-Will-Sprott.md

 Sarah: **"**Obsessed with this last track off of Shannon and the Clam's 2021 album, [Year of the Spider](https://shannonandtheclams.bandcamp.com/album/year-of-the-spider).
 Shannon Shaw's vocals open the track to new heights, absolutely timeless.
 The keyboard embellishments toward the end veil the track in a levitating, dreamy quality.**"**

 ##  [Lizette & Quentin](https://lizettequevin.bandcamp.com/album/grow-forever-b-w-now-it-s-your-turn-to-sing) - Grow Forever
 Sarah: **"**Really like this duo's dynamic, so tender and timeless.
-The soul ballad traces over such beautiful chords and dancing guitar riffs, I love hearing the horns come in half way through.**"**
+The soul ballad traces over such beautiful chords and dancing guitar riffs.
+When the horns come in half way through, it's as though the track gets a lift into the air.**"**

 <p id="outroduction">That's it for this morning!
 As always, thank you so much for joining us.
 Much thanks to [Will Sprott](https://willsprott.bandcamp.com/) for these fantastic Sunday selections, and many love to [Camille Célestin](https://www.instagram.com/julie_wo/) for this episode's wonderful illustration !</p>